Folda (Rindal)

-The Folda (or Folla) is a river in Møre og Romsdal and Trøndelag counties in Norway.
-The river is part of the Surna watershed and flows into the Surna 7 km west-southwest of the village of Rindal in the municipality of Rindal in Trøndelag county.
-It has its source in the Trollheimen mountains on the border of the municipality of Surnadal in Møre og Romsdal county and the municipality of Oppdal in Trøndelag county.
+The Folda is a river in Møre og Romsdal and Trøndelag counties in Norway.
+The river is part of the Surna watershed and flows into the Surna 7 km west-southwest of the village of Rindal in Rindal Municipality in Trøndelag county.
+It has its source in the Trollheimen mountains on the border of Surnadal Municipality in Møre og Romsdal county and Oppdal Municipality in Trøndelag county.
 The river heads northwards and, for a time, it forms the border between Møre og Romsdal and Trøndelag counties.
 Two reservoirs lie along the course of the river: Lake Fold (Foldsjø or Follsjø) and Gray Lake (Gråsjø).
 The Folda has a catchment area of 350 km2 and is fed by several tributaries: the Rinna, Bulu, and Vindøla.
 The name of the river comes from Old Norse Fold, probably meaning 'the broad one'.